cmaxw/devchat-eleventy/src/my-javascript-story/mjs-138-carl-mungazi.md

 answer4: ''

 ---
 Carl is a developer from Zimbabwe currently living in London.
 He explains how he started out as a journalist and wound up doing web development to keep track of news stories coming out in his local area.
 He leveled up by attending meetups and talking to other developers.
-He wound up working for the Guardian and the Financial Times before moving to his current position at LimeJump.
+He currently works for LimeJump, an energy startup which is creating a virtual power plant by connecting together different power assets.

 **Host:** Charles Max Wood